-The challenge facing health care chaplaincy is to articulate a model of professional identity and practice that firmly locates chaplains as members of the health care workforce with an important contribution to the delivery of good healthcare.
+The challenge facing health care chaplaincy is to articulate a model of professional identity and practice that firmly locates chaplains/spiritual care professionals as members of the health care workforce with an important contribution to the delivery of good healthcare.
 Supervision is one of the key settings for exploring and developing this process.

 Supervision supports the development of professional identity.
 It provides space in which the interactions between personal, professional and spiritual-theological aspects of experience come into view.
 For each individual this involves a dynamic (constantly shifting) set of interactions.
 For example, our personal history begins to be shaped by the encounter with our experience of being in professional role.
 Aspects of our spiritual-theological journey will emerge within both personal and professional spheres of experience.
 A model of supervision needs to be able to distinguish between these aspects of experience.
 It needs to be able to hold in tension these separate, yet, intertwined aspects of our experience in the service of supporting our emerging professional identity.